ngrok/ngrok-docs/docs/integrations/worldline/webhooks.md

 1. On the **Generate link** page, enter a value in the **Amount** and **Order reference** fields, and then click **Generate link**.

-1. On the **Share link** page, click the copy icon close to the payment link, paste this link to a new browser tab, select one of the payments methods, and then click **Pay Securely**.
+1. On the **Share link** page, click the copy icon close to the payment link, paste this link to a new browser tab, select one of the payment methods, and then click **Pay Securely**.

     Confirm your localhost app receives a post request notification and logs both headers and body in the terminal.